bagwanpankaj/humongous/README.markdown

 ## Installation

-create a dependency in your Gemfile

-    gem 'humongous'

-then run

-    bundle install

-and humongous will be up and running. or

-    gem install humongous

-in IRB

-just require it by running

-    require 'humongous'

-and then run

-    Humongous.run!

 #### Command Line Utility

-Humongous provides command line utility.
-Here is example how to use.

-on console/terminal run
+Install the gem by running:

+    gem install humongous --pre

+and run on terminal/console

     humongous

+And you are good to go it will open this in a browser or you can navigate it on port [9000](http://0.0.0.0:9000) to stope the server run the command again with -K option

+    humongous -K

+Command line options:

 | **Options**           | **What value do they take**                                         |
 |:----------------------|--------------------------------------------------------------------:|